 Virtual scrolling provides an alternative to paging.

 While the user is scrolling the table, the Grid requests and displays only the visible pages.
-To define the virtual scrolling functionality, set
+To define the virtual scrolling functionality, set scrollable to

 Generally, to determine when a

 pageChange event has to be fired so that the Grid obtains and displays the next or the previous portion (page) of data items, the virtual scrolling functionality of the Grid relies on calculations that are based on the fixed and equal